Crystal Brandenburgh, Social Media Editor

 Chelsea Gibson, Co-Editor-in-Chief

 Chelsea is a GAPE historian with a specialty in US-Russia relations and women’s history.
 She is the Director of the Binghamton Codes!
 Program at Binghamton University.
 Her research examines the reception of Russian terrorist women in the United States between 1878 and 1920.
 She also serves on the board of the Phelps Mansion Museum, a Gilded Age museum located in Binghamton, NY.
-You can follow her on twitter @gibsoche.

-Evan Hart, Editor
+Evan Hart, Social Media Editor

 Dr. Evan Elizabeth Hart is an Assistant Professor of History at Missouri Western State University where she teaches courses on American History, Women’s History, African American History, and the History of Medicine.
 She specializes in the history of women’s health activism, particularly among women of color.
 She’s currently working on a project that examines a murder case in Missouri that combines a number of her interests: the Progressive Era, true crime, and women’s health.
-She also serves as the Director of Teacher Education for her department where she helps future secondary school teachers combine sound pedagogy with a love of history.
+She also serves as the Director of Teacher Education for her department, where she helps future secondary school teachers combine sound pedagogy with a love of history.

-Andrew Varsanyi, Web Editor
+Andrew Varsanyi, Web and Minding the GAPE Editor

 Andrew Varsanyi is currently a PhD student at the University of Nebraska-Lincoln, studying the growth and legacy of Great Plains Populism.